melasammmmo-eng/soundboardv3/Downloads/soundboardv3/readme.md

 ## Local development

-- Run locally with `npm install` and `npm start`.
+- Run locally with `npx vercel dev`.
-- The local server still uses `server.js` and serves the same `sound-files` endpoint.
+- The app is deployed as a static site with the `/sound-files` API route handled by `api/sound-files.js`.